And if you’ll ask me what’s my most memorable travel memory: I will say, learning horse riding in Germany.

 The Experience of Horse Riding In Germany

 As a volunteer, I had my own tiny flat and a lot of private space.
-From the flat to the big ancient house to the stable, and a shared open space in between, appeared to be following the German way of life — of looking nice, and everything being intact at its place.
+From the flat to the big ancient house to the stable, and shared open space in between, appeared to be following the German way of life — of looking nice, and everything being intact at its place.

 I found Germans having minor symptoms of some kind of cute OCD.
 The one that makes your house and everything inside and outside of it, look beautiful.